matee8/char_rnn/README.md

         Uniform, and hidden-state-related recurrent weights with an Orthogonal initializer.

-    By default, the model used in the scripts uses the GRU layer.
+    While the default uses GRU, the generic `Model` class could also incorporate a Simple Recurrent Layer or other custom recurrent layers.

--   **Output prediction**: The final hidden state from the recurrent layer is projected through an **output layer** which uses a softmax activation function.
+-   **Output prediction**: The final hidden state from the recurrent layer is projected through an **output layer** (a Dense layer) which uses a softmax activation function by default.
 Uses the Glorot Uniform initializer.

 **Learning and Evaluation**: